-There are no “rules” in pairing cheese and wines, and much depends on personal likes and dislikes.
-Like having a good cheesemonger, having a good wineseller is equally important and should be someone whose opinions you trust and whose knowledge of wines is good.
+Philadelphia, PA - There are no “rules” in pairing cheese and wines, which depend on personal likes and dislikes.
+Like having a good cheesemonger, having a good wine seller is equally important and should be someone whose opinions you trust and whose knowledge of wines is good.
 In many cases, you will discuss many characteristics found in both wine and cheese.

 Pairing Cheese and Wine

 1. Keep pairings simple: pick one distinct wine and one distinct cheese that pair well.
-For example, full-flavored cheeses, such as creamy washed rind cheeses require medium to full-bodied wines, such as Merlot, Zinfandel, or Syrahs.
+For example, full-flavored cheeses, such as creamy washed rind cheeses, require medium to full-bodied wines, such as Merlot, Zinfandel Syrahs.
 Likewise, pair light cheeses with light wines, such as Rieslings, Pinot Gris, or Pinot Noirs.

-2. Pair wine and cheese according to the area of origin or even on the local region.
-Just as the growing conditions impart particular characteristics (called “terroir”) to a region’s wines, these same characteristics may be imparted to the cheeses through the vegetation on which the animals graze.
+2. Pair wine and cheese according to the area of origin or even in the local region.
+Just as the growing conditions impart particular characteristics (called “terroir”) to a region’s wines, It may impart these same characteristics to the cheeses through the vegetation on which the animals graze.

 5. Remember that wines aren’t the only beverages that go well with cheese!
-There is an ever-growing number of artisanal and craft beers, as well as craft ciders available that create interesting and fresh flavor combinations, which can also inspire you to experiment and broaden your culinary knowledge.
+There is an ever-growing number of artisanal and craft beers and craft ciders available that create interesting and fresh flavor combinations, which can also inspire you to experiment and broaden your culinary knowledge.

 - Philly to Build The World’s Largest Cheesesteak

 - Philly Celebrates American Cheese Month

 - Philly - Why We Love Cheesecake - Phillybite